louisarawles/study_guides/README.md

 ## Software design highlights

 ### 😮 URL query parameters
-Instead of serving static files, the backend uses **query parameters** (ex. `?class=CS3130&noteset=Midterm1`) to dynamically render notes.
-This allows me to share URLS easily, reduce redunancy in my code, and render notes on-demand.
+Instead of serving static files, the backend uses query parameters (ex. `?class=CS3130&noteset=Midterm1`) to dynamically render notes.
+This allows me to share URLs easily and reduce redunancy in my code.
 All the noteset structures are driven by the noteset file system (the engine scans the directory independently to see what needs to be loaded).
-So no manifest is needed.
+Whew, no `manifest.json` needed...

 ### 😮 Presence tracking
 This project uses a WebSocket-base presence system:
-- Shows **online** (active in last 60s) and **idle** counts
+- Shows online (active in last 60s) and idle counts
 - Tracks the number of people online in individual class notes (not collectively across the entire website).
 So the system also separates user presences by "rooms".

 ### 😮 .md rendering and other UI features